Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 Bottom Line

-This case study on stroke rehabilitation does show how a patient can regain mobility, capacity, and confidence, with timely intervention (adequate, not perfect intervention), and a focused plan for rehabilitation.
+This case study on stroke rehabilitation does show how a patient can regain mobility, capacity, and confidence, with timely intervention and a focused plan for rehabilitation.
 Restoration is seldom the same as prior states of function, but does often show progress.
 With sufficient and right care, a stroke survivor can walk and talk and live a valuable life even if they are in their sixties.

 Share